Diseases & Conditions : The Child Having Surgery

 When will my child be discharged?

 If your child is having minor surgery, he or she may be discharged home a few hours after the procedure.
-Your child's healthcare team will make sure that he or she is fully awake, that vital signs (i.e., heart rate, breathing rate, temperature, and blood pressure) are normal, and that he or she can take some liquids by mouth without vomiting.
+Your child's healthcare team will make sure that he or she is fully awake, that vital signs (for example, heart rate, breathing rate, temperature, and blood pressure) are normal, and that he or she can take some liquids by mouth without vomiting.

 If your child is discharged within 24 hours after surgery, you may notice he or she: